-At the start of each award term, CLIR schedules an orientation webinar for Recordings at Risk recipients.
+At the start of each award term, CLIR schedules an orientation for Recordings at Risk recipients.
 Dates for upcoming webinars and recordings of previous webinars can be found below:

 After submitting the form, CLIR staff will review the request and determine if additional documentation is necessary to move forward with approval.
 All requests must be approved by CLIR staff, and PIs must receive formal approval before the proposed change(s) can be accepted as final.
 Recipients can expect to hear from staff within two weeks of submitting the form.
 Any questions about this process can be directed to the CLIR Grants Team at firstname.lastname@example.org.

-- No-cost extensions should be requested between 4-6 weeks prior to a project’s end date.
+Request an extension between 4-6 weeks prior to a project’s end date.

 - Extensions cannot be granted for project whose approved end dates have already passed.

 - By default, one 6-month extension will be granted when warranted.
 If additional time is needed, provide justification in your modification request.
 Only one no-cost extension will be granted per project.